Local Development Scheme (LDS)

 Coronavirus Addendum to the SCI

 In compliance with current Government advice in relation to COVID-19 Rother District Council Strategy & Planning Service has produced a Coronavirus Addendum to its adopted Statement Community of Involvement (SCI).
 The Coronavirus Addendum identifies methods of community engagement in the SCI that may no longer be possible or effective due to the current public health arrangements made necessary by COVID-19.
 Where methods of engagement have been identified as problematic, temporary methods have been outlined to ensure that the Council’s Strategy and Planning Service can safely continue to carry out its various functions for which it is responsible.
 This Coronavirus Addendum should be read alongside the adopted SCI.
-In line with the amended national advice and guidelines published in May and July 2020, as well as legislative amendments made in March, May, July and December 2020, the temporary changes made to the SCI remain in force until 31st December 2020.
+In line with the amended national advice and guidelines published in May and July 2020, as well as legislative amendments made in March, May, July and December 2020, the temporary changes made to the SCI remain in force until national advice and guidelines are further amended.

 Planning Policy Newsletters